Creating a stack from existing resources - AWS CloudFormation

 Creating a stack from existing resources

-In this walkthrough, we provide the following example template, called TemplateToImport.json.
+In this walkthrough, we assume you're using the following example template, called TemplateToImport.json, that specifies two DynamoDB tables that were created outside of CloudFormation.
 ServiceTable and GamesTable are the targets of the import.

 { "AWSTemplateFormatVersion": "2010-09-09", "Description": "Import test", "Resources": { "ServiceTable": { "Type": "AWS::DynamoDB::Table", "DeletionPolicy": "Retain", "Properties": { "TableName": "Service", "AttributeDefinitions": [ { "AttributeName": "key", "AttributeType": "S" } ], "KeySchema": [ { "AttributeName": "key", "KeyType": "HASH" } ], "ProvisionedThroughput": { "ReadCapacityUnits": 5, "WriteCapacityUnits": 1 } } }, "GamesTable": { "Type": "AWS::DynamoDB::Table", "DeletionPolicy": "Retain", "Properties": { "TableName": "Games", "AttributeDefinitions": [ { "AttributeName": "key", "AttributeType": "S" } ], "KeySchema": [ { "AttributeName": "key", "KeyType": "HASH" } ], "ProvisionedThroughput": { "ReadCapacityUnits": 5, "WriteCapacityUnits": 1 } } } } }